Language Specification

 Compiler Directives

-Compiler directives provide metadata and instructions to the compiler rather than being part of your program’s runtime logic.
+Compiler directives provide metadata and instructions to the compiler.
 They follow the general form:

 #(keyword)(arguments)